jarrodconnolly/complect/README.md

 ### Future
 - Support for switchable AST backends, including Binaryen for WebAssembly output and a custom AST for interpretation
-- Modular AST generation to enable pluggable backends for JavaScript, WebAssembly, or custom interpreters
+- Modular AST generation via an intermediate representation (IR) to enable pluggable backends for JavaScript, WebAssembly, or custom interpreters
 - Explore compiler optimization passes

 ## Usage